lavinciaS/Password-Hashing-Lab-on-Windows/README.md

 print(f"🔒 Hashed password: {hashed_password.decode()}")

-# Ask user to re-enter the password
+# Ask the user to re-enter the password
 password_check = input("Re-enter your password for verification: ").encode('utf-8')

 # Verify the password